oecspearl/Launchpadskn/VIRTUAL_CLASSROOM_LESSON_INTEGRATION.md

    - Clicks "Join Classroom" to start/join the video session

 3. **Students:**
-   - Can access the virtual classroom through the lesson (when student view is implemented)
+   - Can access the virtual classroom directly from the lesson view
+   - See a prominent "Join Virtual Classroom" button in the lesson header
+   - Available in both standard lesson view (`/student/lessons/:lessonId`) and stream view

 ## Database Schema